WSE-Lab/QuantumOpt4SE/README.md

 During the SLR, we have our raw data available:

-+ `initial_searching.csv`: All the raw data for initial keyword searching is included in this file.
++ [`initial_searching.csv`](data/initial_searching.csv): All the raw data for initial keyword searching is included in this file.
 We presented the details of the 2083 primary papers after removing duplicates across databases.
-+ `final_selection.csv`:  The file saves the results for 77 primary papers in the final list.
-All the included papers derive from keyword searching and snowballing.
++ [`final_selection.csv`](data/final_selection.csv):  The file saves the results for 77 primary papers in the final list.
+All the papers included were derived from keyword searching and snowballing.
 The presented data encompass all the results displayed in our manuscript in response to the proposed research questions.